AtimaB/React-Portfolio/README.md

 ## Description

 I create my portfolio with React by breaking up the portfolio's UI into components.
-It's a huge challanging to do this project.
+It's a huge challenging to do this project.
 I tried to make an exact portfolio as the one I have and I am very happy on how it turns out.

 ## Link